MontiCore/monticore/README.md

 ## More Information about MontiCore

 * [**MontiCore handbook**](https://www.monticore.de/handbook.pdf).
-   The handbook describes how to use MontiCore as a out-of-the-box *language workbench*), but also as grey box *tooling framework*.
+   The handbook describes how to use MontiCore as an out-of-the-box *language workbench*, but also as grey box *tooling framework*.
    It thus also gives an overview over a number of core mechanisms of MontiCore.

 * [**List of core grammars**](monticore-grammar/src/main/grammars/de/monticore/Grammars.md).